The US and Rojava: A Fluid Patron-Client Relationship

 Through repeated radical shakeups of the state system in the Middle East over the past ten years, state authority has weakened and various forms and degrees of political order have emerged.
 The lack of international legal protection for various non-state territories which have emerged in the region, including in Syria, Libya, Yemen and Iraq, as well as a new space for regional intervention, have contributed to the emergence of a wide range of patron-client (or sponsor-proxy) relationships in the region.

 Clients, or various types of non-state entities, may acquiesce to strong links with their patron(s), yet the outcome of patron-client relations may be more nuanced.
 The relationship between the US and the Autonomous Administration of North and East Syria (Rojava), which will be explored in this piece, is a good example of a fluid and complex relationship existing in a fragmented and volatile landscape.
-A view of such complexity is lost if this relationship is seen as simple dependence.
+A view of such complexity is lost if this relationship is seen as one of simple dependence on the part of local Kurdish authorities.

 The forms, dynamics and degrees of the patron-client relationship vary depending on the variety and goal of the political governance of the client in question, whether it is a recognized state (the Syrian government), a state-like entity (Iraqi Kurdistan), an organized rebel movement (the Houthis in Yemen), or disparate bands of militias/proxies (such as the many groups operating in Turkish-controlled areas of Syria).
 While this variation presents analytical challenges, taking it into account enhances our analysis of conflict, and the possibility of effective action towards the resolution of conflict.
 However, this variation does not mean there are no common features in patron-client relationships across all these contexts.
 All forms of patron-client relationship are characterized by asymmetry in power and the significant impact of the patron’s support on the client’s survival and/or success.